 Stop sextortion – teens

 You're not alone.
-You can handle this.
-If you are a victim of sextortion, take these actions now.
+You can handle this and these resources are designed to help.
+If you are a victim of sextortion, or looking for ways to be a good friend, take these actions now.

 2. Talk with someone you trust, like a close friend, teacher, counselor or parent.
 Sextortion is terrible, and people going through it are usually afraid to tell their friends.
 Tell your closest friends that if this ever happens to them, you’ll be there, you won’t judge and you have their back.
 Visit our crisis support page for organizations near you that may be able to provide live support.

 3. Report sextortion.
-It is against our policies to share intimate photos or videos against someone’s will, and it may be against the law.
-You can report the people threatening you, their threats, and any images they’ve shared.
-To learn more on how to report a photo, visit the Help Center.
-Contact local law enforcement if you're concerned about your physical safety.
+It is against our policies to share or threaten to share someone’s intimate photos or videos against their will, and it may be against the law.
+Report any threats and any images if they’ve been shared.
+To learn how to report content visit our help centers for Facebook and Instagram.
+You can also reach out to a local hotline via the InHope Network to make a report or get help.
+Contact local law enforcement if you are in danger and need immediate help.

-4. Don’t forward pictures or videos.
-If you don't have someone's permission to share an intimate photo/video of them, then you shouldn't share it.
+5. Don’t forward pictures or videos.
+Don't share intimate photos or videos of people.
 You may even be considered legally responsible if you forward these images, depending on the laws in your country.
-Visit the crisis support page for organizations near you to get more support and information.

 For me